Contrast-Security-OSS/docs/content/admin/eop_maintenance/credentials/ResetSuperAdmin.md

 	notepad contrast-server.vmoptions
 	```

-* Remove the options added in step five.
+* Remove the options added in the <sup>* </sup>fifth step.
 * Save the file and exit Notepad.
 * Exit the command prompt.
 * Start the Contrast Server service as normal (i.e., from the **Services** control panel applet).

 ## Linux

-Linux users should complete the following steps to reset the SuperAdmin password in the Contrast application.
+Users on Linux should complete the following steps to reset the SuperAdmin password in the Contrast application.

 * Shut down Contrast Server.
 * Open a command prompt as `root` (or open a normal terminal/shell and use `sudo` or `su` to become root).